creatorfromhell/track-dev/Standards.md

-# Trackr Code Quality Standards
+# CFH PHP Code Quality Standards
 ## Why?
-The Trackr Code Quality Standards were created to establish code format rules for contributors to follow when making changes and/or additions to Trackr.
-These rules are in place to prevent the individual contributors from using their own development style and ultimately making the Trackr source a mess of different styles thrown together.
+The creatorfromhell PHP, aka CFH PHP,  Code Quality Standards were created to establish code format rules for contributors to follow when making changes and/or additions to projects managed by Daniel "creatorfromhell" Vidmar.
+These rules are in place to prevent the individual contributors from using their own development style and ultimately making the project's source a mess of different styles thrown together.

 ## Function & Variables names:
 * Must have an underscore(_) between each word